 There should be, at minimum, a set of eight candidate slots to choose from.

-The conditions for slot state (see § 4.3.6, Annex 3) will determine if the slot is unavailable for VDE RAC.
+The conditions for slot state (see § A3-4.3.6) will determine if the slot is unavailable for VDE RAC.

 Rule 1: The candidate slots are initially selected from slots that are free on all VDES channels.